InspectorIncognito/AndroidRequestsBackups/README.md

 The recommended setting is to schedule a lot of update checkings, this way new updates are applied as soon as possible (it's super duper free to fail if there aren't updates, assuming you are not scheduling a check every second).

-It is very important to keep the partial backup time interval AT MOST at a half of the `ANDROID_REQUESTS_BACKUPS_TIME` parameter, otherwise bkps will be stacked, which will result on a fixed update delay of `ANDROID_REQUESTS_BACKUPS_BKPS_LIFETIME` days (for complete bkps) or 2 days (for partial bkps).
+It is very important to keep the partial backup time interval AT MOST at a half of the `ANDROID_REQUESTS_BACKUPS['TIME']` parameter, otherwise bkps will be stacked, which will result on a fixed update delay of `ANDROID_REQUESTS_BACKUPS['BKPS_LIFETIME']` days (for complete bkps) or 2 days (for partial bkps).

 ```python
 # ONLY ON (TranSappViz)